daarnolducsd/ep5book/docs/03-week3.md

 ```

+In words, we are creating a variable that is equal to 1 if the time of the stop occured before sunset, and zero otherwise.
 We will define a traffic stop occurring in the dark if it occurs after dusk (dusk is about 30 minutes after sunset).
 The variable ``dusk`` in the data contains the time of dusk, which we can compare to the ``stop_time`` to generate an indicator for ``dark``:

 ```stata